 Some achievements we’ve made along the way include extensive work in informing the design of the regional food system.
 On the rare occasion that schedules align for us to attend meetings with local, regional and statewide agencies to discuss how to rebuild our local food connections, we take the time.
 We are currently serving on the Mayor of Pittsburgh’s Regional Resilience Steering Committee and as a regional representative for the Pennsylvania Women’s Agriculture Network.

 We launched our Garden Share program in 2012 to help members who couldn’t afford the time and money to travel to our farm each week.
-Their early success in growing bumper crops of their own CSA shares have led us to expand to over 50 members in 2015.
+Their early success in growing bumper crops of their own CSA shares allowed us to expand to over 50 members in 2015.
 We have not found any CSA program in the country that is comparable.